-People: individuals or groups who receive services from nurses. midwives and nursing associates, healthy and sick people, parents, children. families, carers. representatives, also including educators and students and others within and outside the learning environment.
+People: individuals or groups who receive services from nurses and midwives, healthy and sick people, parents, children, families, carers, representatives, also including educators and students and others within and outside the learning environment.

-Practice learning partners: organisations that provide practice learning necessary for supporting pre-registration and post-registration students in meeting proficiencies and programme outcomes.
+Practice learning partners:

+organisations that provide practice learning opportunities necessary for supporting preregistration and post-registration students in meeting proficiencies and programme outcomes.

-Quality assurance: NMC processes for making sure all AEIs continue to meet our requirements and their approved education programmes comply with our standards
+Quality assurance: NMC processes for making sure all AEIs and their approved education programmes comply with our standards.